AnshpreetSingh32/Recipe-Idea/README.md

 # 🍳 What's Cooking?

 **What's Cooking?** is a simple and clean recipe discovery app built with **React.js** and **Tailwind CSS**.
-It helps busy professionals and home cooks quickly find recipes based on the ingredients they already have.
+It helps busy professionals and home cooks to quickly find recipes based on the ingredients they already have.

 The app uses the **[TheMealDB API](https://www.themealdb.com/)** to fetch recipes, ingredients, and cuisine information.